 Funds will be made available one time per individual affected with MPS or ML with this assistance program.

 Applications must be submitted within 90 days of the death of the individual.
-Award will be granted once the receipt/invoice showing total cost has been submitted.

 Grants for bereavement expenses may be requested up to a maximum amount allotted per individual, awarded one time, dependent on available funds and the Committee’s decision.
 Multiple grants per family may be awarded, but only one grant will be awarded per individual with MPS or ML.